Ariel-Yu/database-kubernetes/kubernetes/security.md

 2. Authorization

+   Permission at role level.
 Once a request is authenticated, Kubernetes is going to check what actions are the request allowed to perfrom.
 There are 3 authorization modes:
     * ABAC (Action Based Access Control)
     * RBAC (Role Based Access Control)
     * WebHook

 3. Admission Control

+   Permission at cluter level.
+Verify what actions are allowed in the certain cluster

 ## Security Resources